 - Serve as a means of promoting fellowship and unity

 - Offer a means of sharing mutual problems, concerns, and goals

 - General means of providing further educational and leadership trainings for ESA members in the Midwest

-Current member states of MARC are: Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, Ohio, Oklahoma, South Dakota, and Wisconsin.
+Current member states of MARC are: Illinois, Indiana, Kansas, Michigan, Minnesota, Missouri, Nebraska, Ohio, Oklahoma, South Dakota, and Wisconsin.

 Indiana ESA’s MARC Reps are Jaycee Peak and Laura Campbell.